 Jump to Section:

-Quality control checks on consensus genome assemblies should always be performed before uploading data to CZ GEN EPI.
-However, it is possible to miss errors that may affect phylogenetic trees.
-If you observe unexpected results in phylogenetic trees it is important to perform quality checks on your data.
-Here we explain how to use BAM files to investigate genome quality metrics that are flagged by Nextclade.
+CZ GEN EPI automatically tags uploaded samples as having "good", "mediocre", or "bad" quality to help you avoid selecting low quality sequences for phylogenetic analysis.
+However, it is possible to miss sequence errors that may affect your trees when using overall quality scores alone.
+If you observe unexpected results in phylogenetic trees, it is important to perform quality checks on your data.
+Here we explain how to use BAM files to investigate genome quality metrics that are flagged by Nextclade using SARS-CoV-2 data.

 After reading this guide, you will: